GENE 104Q. Law and the Biosciences. 3 Units.

 GENE 274B.
 A Case Based Approach to Clinical Genetics.
 2 Units.

-For genetic counseling students, graduate students in genetics, medical students, residents, and fellows.
+For genetic counseling students and medical genetics residents and fellows.
 Case-based scenarios and guest expert lectures.
 Students learn skills in case preparation, management, and presentation, as well as content around common genetic disorders.
 This course is a continuation of GENE 274A, but may be taken individually with instructor permission.

 Same as: CHPR 274B